RyanMolyneux/PriceComparisonApp/README.md

 this app takes prices for products aswell as brand & type of product,
 ### API Changes
 - Created Initial Entity Framework Code, untested needs to add DB to Azure & Instance.

+- Uploaded the final API version.
+The API runs on Azure and is Connected to the Azure SQL DB.

 ### APP Changes
 - Support For locales en, ru, ga & fr added, information on how this was done can be found seen here: https://github.com/rborn/nativescript-i18n.